the neighborhood Manhattan forgot...

 The Lionel Pincus and Princess Firyal Map Division, The New York Public Library, Astor, Lenox and Tilden Foundations

 At the lower left is the Depot Hotel, adjacent to the 152nd Street stop on the Hudson River Railroad.
-The stop's proximity to Audubon Park and the relatively short ride to lower Manhattan encouraged businessmen like Clapp, Benedict, and Grinnell to move their families this far from the center of the city.
+The stop's proximity to Audubon Park and the relatively short ride to lower Manhattan encouraged businessmen like Clapp, Benedict, and Grinnell to move their families from the center of the city.

 Detail from Dripps Map 1867